MichaelTrestman/Plural-a-writing-utility-/readme.md

       * creates a new plural and makes it active
         * saves the current text selection as a new variant of the active plural

+right so we also need some indication of the current state--if a variant is active or if the text is out of any existing variant, which plural is active (on the text), etc.